 The following are tips and suggestions to make packing easy.
 Do not go out and purchase brand new equipment.
-Many of the things your daughter needs are already around the house.
+Many of the things you and your family will need are already around the house.

-HOW SHOULD MY DAUGHTER PACK?
+HOW SHOULD MY TROOP CHILD PACK?

-There is no room in the tents and cabins for footlockers or trunks.
+There is no room in the tents, cabins, lodges, or yurts for footlockers or trunks.
 Suitcases tend to be very bulky and often won't fit under a cot.
 We recommend backpacks or duffel bags with carrying straps.
-Remember, your daughter has to repack her belongings before you pick her up at the end of the week.
-It is also helpful if your daughter is able to carry her own luggage.